Farmers Market- Ulland's Timeless Gardens

 Monday 4-6pm at the Spam Museum

 Season: 3rd Monday in May to the end of October Rain or Shine

 Gardening and fresh food were always a part of our life.
 While living in Pammel Court at Iowa State, John and Jan had a garden next to the golf course.John would take his hoe and golf clubs to play #1 and #18 before bringing home the fresh veggies.
 After returning to Austin, the over production from the gardenwas sold at the Farmers' Market around the court house in Austin.
 Cattle feeding was discontinued in 1986 and our energy was directed to provide more fresh vegetables for the Farmers' Market and to begin a pick your own strawberry and raspberry patch.

-After 25 years Kirk and Mary now go to Farmer's Market Place market in Austin every Monday and Thursday afternoon as well as Saturday AM.
+After 25 years Kirk and Mary now go to Farmer's Market Place market in Austin every Monday only.
+We are also at the Albert Lea famers market on Wednesdays and Saturdays.
 Kirk's mechanical skills have made the growing of cucumbers and peas a more pleasant task as he made many feet of trellises.
 Mary's artistic senses create wondful displays of the produce they provide from mid-May to the end of October.
 Jan continues to make the jam they sell which is also available at the pumpkin patch.